arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-screens.markdown

 Space of interventions also goes _beyond single-gene_ at a time.
 If e.g. two proteins can perform similar function (“alternative pathways”), downregulating just one of them won’t have as much effect
 (periscope paper accidentally needs double KO of M6PR and IGF2R).
-These cases, when the effect of combination is different from combination of effects, are of high interest and give a more direct hint at underlying biology than just similarity of images.
+These cases, when the effect in combination is different from combination of effects, are of high interest and give a more direct hint at underlying biology than just similarity of images.
 At the same time such cases are (likely) sparse, and should be found across 20k x 20k = 400m combinations…

 Sometimes you need to interact with more than two genes at a time, for instance to create iPSCs.